 The Doctoral Dissertation Committee is formed shortly after the student passes the MCH Doctoral Written Comprehensive Examination.
 It consists of no fewer than five members, at least three of whom are full-time, tenured, tenure-track, or fixed term members of the regular MCH faculty.
 One member of the Doctoral Dissertation Committee must be the student's minor advisor.
-The Chair of the Doctoral Dissertation Committee (i.e, who is typically the student's academic advisor) is the faculty member primarily responsible for assuring that the student meets all the necessary commitments to earn the degree, and as such, must be a full time, tenured, tenure-track or fixed term member of the regular MCH faculty.
+The Chair of the Doctoral Dissertation Committee (i.e., who is typically the student's academic advisor) is the faculty member primarily responsible for assuring that the student meets all the necessary commitments to earn the degree, and as such, must be a full time, tenured, tenure-track or fixed term member of the regular MCH faculty.
 The Dissertation Advisor (i.e., the faculty member who works most closely with the student on their research project) can be from another department or institution.
 It is possible for a faculty member from another department to chair an MCH dissertation committee, but this must be approved by the student's MCH academic advisor, the Director of the MCH Doctoral Program, the Director of Graduate Studies in MCH, and the Graduate School.
+Likewise, if a student's committee membership is not majority MCH faculty, committee makeup must be approved from the aforementioned parties.

+Students will then need to work with the Director of the MCH Doctoral Program to send a letter to the Graduate School, and the Graduate School must approve this committee membership.
 Other members of the committee may be "Special Appointees" (fixed term graduate faculty) approved by the Graduate School.
 Arrangements can also be made for appointed adjunct MCH faculty to participate on dissertation committees.